 Then in 2022 came Folsom’s new UltraLITE construction (game changer).
 Like when the first Homo Sapiens evolved from whatever it was that came before them.
 Many previous iterations, then POW!
 Something totally new.
 And unbelievably awesome.

 The new UltraLITEs are the skis I’ve been praying Folsom would build for over ten years.
-It took new cores, new sidewalls, all the Graphene, and so much more.
+It took new cores, new sidewalls, all the Functionalized Graphene Oxide, and so much more.
 Like achieving a summit, you do it one step at a time.
 But gosh darn, now that they’re here, I couldn’t be happier.